 The waters around the Saanich Peninsula are superb for coastal rowing and offer lots of variety.
 You will enjoy four different rows of two to four hours, each exploring a different region, all in beautiful settings.
 Wind among islands, stop to snap photos of Mount Baker or to admire the majestic line of the snow-capped peaks on the Olympic Peninsula, visible across Juan de Fuca Strait on a clear day.
-Rowing is only permitted in singles and doubles in Canada right now.
-Not a problem, these are stable and comfortable boats, just right for this type of exploring.
-Each rower will be assigned a boat and oars for the duration of the trip, with cleaning and sanitizing protocols set by RCA.
+We have access to coastal coxed quads, doubles and singles.
+These are stable and comfortable boats, just right for this type of exploring.
 When the water is flat, as it can be, coastal boats are a treat to row.
 If waves and swells come up, the boats easily handle the conditions.
 You will be under the guidance of Julien Bahain, 2018 World Champion in the men’s double and Katie Steenman of Westcoast Rowing Adventures.
 If you are less familiar with the pleasures of coastal rowing, this is your chance to try!

 |Daily Distances||Boats||Group Size|